 It is also important to understand that several other antibiotics have similar side effects, though they may affect a person in slightly different ways.

-Cipro may not be right when someone is pregnant.
-Anyone who is pregnant should discuss all their treatment options with a doctor before making a decision.
+Cipro may not be right for someone who is pregnant.
+Pregnant people should discuss all their treatment options with a doctor before deciding.

-There are many drugs that may interact with fluoroquinolones, such as Cipro, including:
+Many drugs may interact with fluoroquinolones, such as Cipro, including:

 - antiarrhythmic drugs, such as amiodarone and quinidine